What is Model Context Protocol (MCP)? A Guide for Product Managers

 The result:

 - Structured, scoped access: Only the tools you make available are callable.
-No raw tokens, no hidden prompts.
+No tokens in prompts, no hidden behavior.

 - Bi-directional by default: Agents can both read and write (fetch a file, update a CRM record, post a chat message).